oasis-tcs/openc2-usecases/SBOM-PoC/README.md

    - may be used as input in making security decisions
       - e.g. as the "sensing" data feeding "sense-making" of vulnerability analysis) using the [IACD architecture](https://www.iacdautomate.org/iacd101)
+      - e.g. how SBOMs may be discovered with MUD
       - e.g. "Obtain SBOM" may be used as an SCAPv2 application in the [SCAPv2 Prototype Architecture](https://docs.google.com/presentation/d/11EtTqBsSlfGVnjmudNrTSTpk3-tUUxn90AuucZpenD8)
       - e.g. how "Obtain SBOM" may be done with OpenC2, and how "analyse SBOM" may result in action commands to be carried out with OpenC2
+      - e.g. how SBOMs may be part of DBOM
       - e.g. how "analyse SBOM" may be done within OCA framework
       - e.g. how "Obtain SBOM", "analyse SBOM", and subsequent actions may be represented using CACAO playbooks
 - [OpenC2](https://openc2.org/)